Jason D. Vadhan, DO

-The Mayo Clinic requires a minimum 3-year accredited residency and board eligibility or board certification.
-Wright State University, the University of Texas, and the Navy require a minimum 12-month internship at an accredited residency, where 11 of these months must have included direct patient care.
-Both Wright State and the University of Texas encourage completion of a prior accredited residency program.
-The Air Force requires applicants to have served as an Air Force flight surgeon for two years as a prerequisite.
+Before applying, all programs have specific prerequisites, and prospective applicants must meet these qualifications.
+These requirements can be found on the program websites.
+For example, The Mayo Clinic requires a minimum 3-year accredited residency and board eligibility or board certification.
+UCLA requires graduation from a four-year emergency medicine residency program or equivalent.
+The University of Texas and the Navy require a minimum 12-month internship at an accredited residency, where 11 of these months must have included direct patient care.
+All civilian programs encourage the completion of a prior accredited residency program.

 Research is not required to apply for these programs but is strongly encouraged.
-Research should ideally be within the field of aerospace medicine if possible and also should be near publication and/or submitted for publication.
+Research is beneficial, regardless of the field of study, but research specific to aerospace medicine may hold more weight.

 Suggested elective rotations to take during residency

-These include, but are not limited to, the following: hyperbaric medicine, research, NASA aerospace medicine, flight medicine clinic, EMS rotation focusing on flight exposure, global health and travel medicine, aerospace toxicology, health policy, etc.
+There are a variety of elective rotation opportunities available to medical students and residents.
+These include, but are not limited to, the following: the UTMB Principles of Aviation and Space Medicine course, The NASA Aerospace Medicine Clerkship, local rotations in hyperbaric medicine, research, global health and travel medicine, aerospace toxicology, health policy, etc.

 Suggestions on how to excel during these elective rotations

 Be interested and engaged during your rotations and demonstrate your enthusiasm and willingness to be a part of the team.
-Arrive early and stay late.
 Be courteous to everyone, all staff and patients alike.
 Read every night and continue to expand your knowledge base.
 Your electives are excellent opportunities to find colleagues to write letters of recommendation.
 With this in mind, it is important to treat every clinical day as if it is an interview day and strive to place your best foot forward.